microsoft/DirectXTK/README.md

 For the latest version of DirectXTK, bug reports, etc. please visit the project site on [GitHub](https://github.com/microsoft/DirectXTK).

 ## Release Notes

+* As of the March 2022 release, legacy Xbox One XDK support requires the XDK April 2018 release or later.

 * As of the October 2021 release, the DGSLEffect no longer directly supports skinning.
 Instead, make use of **SkinnedDGSLEffect** which is derived from DGSLEffect.